kotaaaa/github_resume/README_EN.md

   - Used as a deep learning library in research on natural language processing

 ## **Education**
-- University of Tsukuba (Master of Engineering)
+- University of Tsukuba (Master of Engineering) March, 2018
-- University of Tsukuba (Bachelor of Engineering)
+- University of Tsukuba (Bachelor of Engineering) March, 2020

 ### **Others**